angreal.integrations.venv¶

 Restore the original Python environment.

-This method restores sys.prefix and sys.path to their original values before activation.
+This method restores the sys state (sys.prefix, sys.exec_prefix, sys.path) and the os.environ state (PATH, and VIRTUAL_ENV — removed if it was unset before activation) to their values prior to activation.
 Safe to call multiple times.

 Example: